cloudlinux/cloudlinux-doc-test/docs/limits/README.md

 Note.
 We strongly recommend setting <span class="notranslate">CPU</span> speed limits not less than 100%.
 As such limits cause <span class="notranslate">CPU</span> context switching which leads to increased `%sys`.
 :::

-## Memory Limit
+## Memory limit

 Memory is controlled using virtual (VMEM) and physical (PMEM) memory limits.

-### Virtual Memory Limit
+### Virtual memory limit

 Virtual memory limit corresponds to the amount of memory processes can allocate within LVE.
-You can see individual process virtual memory usage by monitoring <span class="notranslate"> VIRT </span> column in <span class="notranslate"> top </span> output for the process.
+You can see individual process virtual memory usage by monitoring <span class="notranslate">VIRT</span> column in <span class="notranslate"> top </span> output for the process.

 When process tries to allocate more memory, CloudLinux checks if the new total virtual memory used by all processes within LVE is more then a limit set.
 In such case CloudLinux will prevent memory from being allocated and increments fVMEM counter.
 In most cases, but not all of them - this causes process to fail.
 For CGI/PHP scripts it will usually cause 500 and 503 error.